A Nation Divided 1845-1865

 A statement by Douglas that states have right to choose if slavery is permitted.
 Freeport Doctrine.
 The Freeport Doctrine was an idea by Stephen Douglas in 1858 suggesting that territories could effectively exclude slavery by refusing to adopt laws establishing or protecting it.

-A law that provided for the return of slaves who escaped from one state into another
+a law that provided for the return of slaves who escaped from one state into another

 Fugitive Slave Law